1994–95 UEFA Champions League: Distribution

+Ranking

+The teams were ranked according to their 1995 UEFA seeding coefficients, which took into account performances in European competitions from 1989–90 to 1993–94.
+Each club and national association had a seeding coefficient calculated (total points divided by total matches), with clubs taking the higher of these values as their final coefficient.
+This ranking then determined the competition (Champions League or UEFA Cup) and round (group stage or qualifying round) the teams would enter.
+Therefore, which associations had a participating team in the 1994–95 Champions League was partially dependant upon which club won the national championship.

 Round and draw dates

 The schedule of the competition is as follows.
 The draw was held in Geneva, Switzerland on 20 July 1994, where qualifying round pairs as well as group formations were drawn.
 The knockout phase pairs were made automatically by a predetermined bracket.